 SUSHISAMBA Covent Garden

-It’s the ultimate courtyard, the neoclassical surroundings of Covent Garden are the nation’s most famous courtyard, etched into our collective psyche and without doubt best enjoyed from Sushi Samba Covent Garden.
+It’s the ultimate courtyard, the neoclassical surroundings of Covent Garden are the nation’s most famous courtyard, etched into our collective psyche and without doubt best enjoyed from above at Sushi Samba Covent Garden.

 The Nikkei cuisine specialists bring style, sophistication and a touch of class to the Inigo Jones designed home of the Royal Opera House…